matjanos/matjanowski-blog/content/blog/2017/03/11/how-to-change-language-in-visual-studio-2017/index.md

 ---
 title: How to change language in Visual Studio 2017/2019
 date: "2017-03-11T22:12:03.284Z"
-description: "Change the language in Visual Studo 2017/2019"
 ---

 Engineers love the new tools – that’s a fact.
 New IDE release is kind of Christmast Eve for all developers of a platform.
 Releasing Visual Studio 2017 is not an exception!